kristof-becode/Emotion-Detection-use-case/README.md

 |Lower eyelid may show wrinkles or be tense |Mouth is open and lips are slightly tensed or stretched and drawn back |

 ### Technologies used
-- OpenCV for image and video handling
+- OpenCV for image and video handling and Haarcascades to detect faces
 - DeepFace
 - Tensorflow Keras
 - MobileNetV2